merative/acd-containers/src/pages/installing/installing.md

     --tolerance 1
 ```

-To install with object storage the following parameters need to be added.
+To install with object storage, the following parameters need to be added.

 ```
 cloudctl case launch \